Explore your veteran's history today.

 All the records DID NOT burn.
 Answers can be found and stories written no matter what anyone tells you.
 There is a strategy to correctly research 20th century military service, regardless of branch.

-Lesson 1: The Research Strategy
+Lesson 1: The Research Strategy Overview

-Lesson 4: Create the Timeline of Service
+Lesson 3: Timeline of Service

-Lesson 5: Required Records - the OMPF and the IPDF
+Lesson 5: Overview of the OMPF

 Module 2: Exploring the Greatest Generation